Gordon Chater

 Gordon Maitland Chater AM (6 April 1922 – 12 December 1999) was an English Australian comedian and actor, and recipient of the Gold Logie, he appeared in revue, theatre, radio, television and film, with a career spanning almost 50 years.

 Biography

 Early life and career

-Chater was born in North Kensington, London, Middlesex to Maitland Charter, a chartered accountant and Evelyn Eleanor Riach, and attended Cottesmore School as a child, his mother was born in Shanghai.
-He attended Cambridge University to study medicine but did not finish his degree, instead taking part in many student revues.
+Chater was born in North Kensington, London, Middlesex to Maitland Charter, a chartered accountant and Evelyn Eleanor Riach, and attended Cottesmore School.
+His mother had been born in Shanghai.
+He attended Cambridge University to study medicine but did not finish his degree.
+He did, however, take part in many student revues.